 Not surprisingly, after excessive weight loss the most excess skin is found around your midsection.
-That’s where the amount of excess and loose skin is most visible.
-Almost everyone who loses large amounts of weight requires some revision in this area.
+Almost everyone who loses large amounts of weight will benefit from skin removal in this area.

-- Abdominoplasty: There are two types of abdominoplasty; abdominoplasty and extended abdominoplasty.
-Abdominoplasty is used to revise the lower abdominal area, moving up to the belly button area.
-The extended abdominoplasty goes around to the sides of the torso.
+There are two main types of abdominoplasty; standard abdominoplasty and extended abdominoplasty.
+Abdominoplasty is used to remove excess skin in the lower abdominal area.
+The extended abdominoplasty can address additional excess skin around the sides of the torso.

-- Paniculectomy: This procedure is done to remove excess skin and fat on the lower front of the abdomen.
+This procedure is done to remove excess skin and fat on the lower front of the abdomen.
 This is a simple ‘amputation’ of the skin and is not a cosmetic procedure.
-The goal is address health concerns due to an excessively large abdominal skin flap.
-To create a cosmetically appropriate appearance, tighten the abdominal muscles, and liposuction additional fat, abdominoplasty would be required.
+The goal is to address health concerns due to an excessively large abdominal skin flap.
+To create a cosmetically appropriate appearance, tighten the abdominal muscles, and liposuction additional fat, abdominoplasty is required.

-- Lower body lift: This is an extensive procedure that is designed to reshape the entire torso.
+This is a more extensive procedure that is designed to reshape the entire torso.
 In addition to helping reshape the midsection, it also has a lifting effect on the buttocks and outer thighs.

-Depending on the types of medications you take, the doctor may ask you to alter some of your medications.
+Depending on the types of medications you take, your surgeon may ask you to alter some of your medications.
 Specifically, you will need to stop any medication and supplements that may increase your risk of bleeding and bruising (such as aspirin, omega3 and others).
 Additionally, you are required to stop smoking completely to help minimize the risk of complications during the surgery.

-During your procedure, Dr. Jugenburg will make an incision from the elbow to the armpit, providing access to remove skin, fat and tissue.
+During your procedure, your surgeon will make an incision from the elbow to the armpit, providing access to remove skin, fat and tissue.
 Once the excess skin is removed, along with excess fat and tissue, sutures are placed along the incision, providing a flattering contour to the arm.
 The procedure generally takes about 2 hours from start to finish.

 Yes, you will have a scar on the inside of your upper arm.
-As with all scars, it will heal over time.
-The scar will be placed in an inconspicuous location so it will hardly be noticeable, and when your arms are at your sides, it won’t be seen at all.
+As with all scars, it will heal and become much less noticeable over time.
+The scar will be placed in an inconspicuous location so that when your arms are at your sides, it won’t be seen at all.

 There are a few risks associated with arm lift surgery.
-There’s potential for delayed healing, scarring and seroma – a condition when fluid pools in the body causing swelling.
-During your consultation, Dr. Jugenburg will review all the potential complications and the steps we take to minimize any risks.
+There is potential for delayed healing, abnormal scarring, asymmetry and small irregularities.
+During your consultation, we will review all the potential complications and the steps we take to minimize any risks.